Pence hires private lawyer for Russia investigation

-WASHINGTON — Vice President Mike Pence has retained outside counsel to represent him in the special counsel's investigation into alleged ties between the Trump campaign and Russians, the vice president's office confirmed Thursday.
+WASHINGTON — Vice President Mike Pence has hired a private lawyer to represent him in the special counsel's investigation into alleged ties between the Trump campaign and Russia, the vice president's office confirmed Thursday.

 "The Vice President is focused entirely on his duties and promoting the President agenda and looks forward to a swift conclusion of this matter," Agen said.

+On Friday, when asked by reporters, Pence said the hiring of a private attorney was "very routine.
+Very routine."

 A source close to Pence said he had been interviewing lawyers for weeks to represent him.
-The source added that the vice president will not be spending taxpayer dollars to pay for his private counsel.
+The source added that the vice president will not be spending taxpayer dollars to pay for his legal advice and representation.

 Cullen’s hiring was first reported by the Washington Post.

-Cullen is a seasoned federal criminal attorney with experience relevant to the assignment — he has handled politically sensitive case work as special counsel to Senator Paul Tribe during the Iran-Contra investigation, he is a former U.S. Attorney, and he served on the House staff for Rep. Caldwell Butler (R-VA) during the Watergate investigation.
+Cullen is a seasoned federal criminal attorney with experience relevant to the assignment — he has handled politically sensitive casework as special counsel to former Sen. Paul Trible (R-VA) during the Iran-Contra investigation, he is a former U.S. Attorney, and he served on the House staff for Rep. Caldwell Butler (R-VA) during the Watergate investigation.

 Cullen referred all requests for comment to Pence's office.

-Note: CORRECTION (June 16, 2017, 5:20 a.m.): An earlier version of this article misstated the name of the senator who used Cullen as a special counsel during the Iran-Contra investigation.
-He is Senator Paul Trible, not Paul Tribe.